jonas1ara/73/Problems/Binary/Counting-Bits/README.md

 # Counting Bits:

-This directory contains implementations of the "Counting Bits" problem in the C++ and C# languages.
-Each implementation fills bit counts using dynamic programming over powers of two with temporal complexity `O(n)`.
+This directory contains an implementation of the "Counting Bits" problem in C#.
+The implementation fills bit counts using dynamic programming over powers of two with temporal complexity `O(n)`.

 ## Problem description